adobebc/web-apps-sdk/modules/site_modules/pages/{module_cataloguebreadcrumbs}.md

 ## {module_cataloguebreadcrumbs}

-Displays the breadcrumbs for pages according to the hierarchy defined in the site's Site Map.
+Renders the breadcrumbs for pages according to the hierarchy defined in the site's Site Map.

 You can modify the Site Map via Site Settings > Site Map